 Can I recycle my Tetra Pak carton?

-Even though the Tetra Brik has been around since the 1960s, until fairly recently the answer was usually no and your Tetra Pak “Brik” would be thrown in the bin along with other household items that were destined for landfill.
+Even though the Tetra Brik has been around since the 1960s, until fairly recently the answer was usually no and your Tetra Pak “Brik” would be thrown in the bin along with your non-recyclable supermarket waste and other household items that were destined for landfill.
 Nowadays, things have changed and most local councils are happy to accept them with other recyclable materials.

 So yes, your Tetra Pak can now be recycled!